Lasalle College of the Arts: Puttnam School of Film & Animation

 The Puttnam School of Film & Animation focuses on animation, broadcast media, and film.

 For animation, the School has a Diploma in Animation and a BA(Hons) Animation Art programme where students can specialise in either 2D or 3D animation.
 These programmes also have practical components such as Acting for Animation, and Drawing Classes and Programming.
-Animation students often work with external partners, such as the partnership between LASALLE students and local company Presence Pictures in which students transformed their 3D videos into virtual reality.
+Animation students often work with external partners, such as the partnership between Lasalle students and local company Presence Pictures in which students transformed their 3D videos into virtual reality.

 For broadcast media, the School offers a Diploma in Broadcast Media.
-Students collaborate with other programmes, such as Music, Fashion, Film, Animation, Technical and Production Management, Fine Arts, and LASALLE's Media Lab.
+Students collaborate with other programmes, such as Music, Fashion, Film, Animation, Technical and Production Management, Fine Arts, and Lasalle's Media Lab.

-For film, the School offers a BA(Hons) Film programme.
+The School offers a BA(Hons) in Film programme.

 Scholarships

-LASALLE offers multiple scholarships to eligible students.
+Lasalle offers scholarships to eligible students.
 Eligible students are able to receive grants and subsidised tuition fees.
-LASALLE students, from Diploma, BA(Hons), and postgraduate programmes may also apply for externally sponsored scholarships.
+Lasalle students, from Diploma, BA(Hons), and postgraduate programmes may also apply for externally sponsored scholarships.